 - Location: In the jungle above Ao Sane

 Karon Viewpoint (which used to be Kata viewpoint) is one of the most frequented viewpoints in Phuket.
 From here, it is possible to take in views of Kata Noi, Kata Yai and Karon beaches.
-Located between Nai Harn and Kata Noi beaches, the viewpoint is busy most days of the year and is a staple of many tour itineraries.
-Read More...
+Located between Nai Harn and Kata Noi beaches, the viewpoint is busy most days of the year and is a staple of Read More...

 - Location: Situated on the road between Kata and Nai Harn